 - 1. The size of the proposed increase; - 2.
-The level of fees compared to those at peer companies; - 3.
-The explanation the board has given for the proposed increase; - 4.
+The level of fees compared to those at peer companies;

+- 3. The explanation the board has given for the proposed increase; - 4.
 Whether the company has discontinued retirement benefits; - 5.
-The company's absolute and relative performance over (at least) the past three years based on measures such as (but not limited to) share price, earnings per share and return on capital employed; - 6.
-The company's policy and practices on non-executive director remuneration, including equity ownership; - 7.
-The number of directors presently on the board and any planned increases to the size of the board; - 8.
+Whether there is sufficient capacity within the previously approved aggregate fee cap to accommodate any proposed increases in director's fees; - 6.
+The company's absolute and relative performance over (at least) the past three years based on measures such as (but not limited to) share price, earnings per share and return on capital employed; - 7.
+The company's policy and practices on non-executive director remuneration, including equity ownership; - 8.
+The number of directors presently on the board and any planned increases to the size of the board; - 9.
 The level of board turnover.